Introduction: Living Frugally on One Income

 Transportation can also be a hefty expense, but carpooling or taking public transportation can significantly reduce costs.

 Additionally, paying attention to your utilities can help lower your monthly bills.
-Unplugging appliances when not in use, switching to energy-efficient light bulbs, and setting your thermostat a few degrees lower can all make a big difference.
+To conserve energy and save on costs, unplug appliances when not in use, adjust your thermostat a few degrees lower, and switch to energy-efficient light bulbs.

 Frugal Grocery Shopping